swc-project/website/pages/docs/configuration/compilation.md

 ## jsc.preserveAllComments

 Indicate that all comments should be preserved during compilation.
-Comments from source may be shifted in order to preserve thier relative location from source to compiled output.
+Comments from source may be shifted in order to preserve their relative location from source to compiled output.
 This feature is useful for transpilation that requires comments remain relatively close to the source: e.g. files under test with istanbul-ignore coverage annotations.